-WebLogic Configuration Problem-The WebLogic Custom Security Authentication Providers are not configured correctly.

-For the following situations, the user must contact IRM or the System Administrator for assistance:

-WebLogic Configuration Problem-If you have Log4J configured to log the REDACTED package for DEBUG level messages, examine the Log4J log files for output from the class UserManagerImp.
+- WebLogic Configuration Problem-The WebLogic Custom Security Authentication Providers are not configured correctly. - Resolution: For the following situations, the user must contact IRM or the System Administrator for assistance: - WebLogic Configuration Problem-If you have Log4J configured to log the gov.va.med.authentication.kernel package for DEBUG level messages, examine the Log4J log files for output from the class UserManagerImp.
 If no such output is present, the WebLogic Custom Security Authentication Providers are probably not configured correctly in weblogic.xml, or the application did not deploy correctly.